 - 1. Complete an application and pay a non-refundable application fee. - 2.
-Submit a reference from a professional recommendation. - 3.
+Submit a professional reference. - 3.
 Submit official transcripts from all institutions attended. - 4.
 With an acceptance decision, commit to attend with submission of a Statement of Commitment form.

-ADDITIONAL ADMISSION REQUIREMENTS FOR THE ONLINE MAJORS
+ADDITIONAL ADMISSION REQUIREMENTS

-- 1. Completion of a technologyl survey form.
+- 1. Completion of a technology survey form.

 - 2. A signed statement indicating that the student meets the following technology requirements:

 - a.
 Reliable access to a computer with Windows 7 or newer, or Mac OS X or newer

 - b.
-Minimum 512 MB of Ram (1 GB or more recommended)
+Minimum 512 MB of RAM (1 GB or more recommended)

 - c.
 High-speed internet connection (DSL or Cable speeds)

 - d.
 Webcam with microphone and video-recording software

 - e.
 Speakers

 - f.
 Access to a scanner

 - g.
-Printer (recommended)
+Printer

 - h.
 Access to a fax machine (recommended)

 - i.
 Microsoft Office 2007 or newer

 - j.
 Current version of Adobe Reader

 - k.
-Firefox, Safari or Chrome Web browser
+Firefox, Safari, or Chrome Web browser